 6. Morren’s Teachings Spread Globally

 Word of Morren’s success in pollinating Vanilla spread like wildfire across Europe.
-Between 1837 and 1839 his findings were published and transcribed in several agricultural and botanical magazines, stirring up horticulturists and scientists across the continent.
+Between 1837 and 1839, his findings were published and transcribed in several agricultural and botanical magazines, stirring up horticulturists and scientists across the continent.
 The first to succeed in employing Morren’s method was Joseph Neumann, head gardener at the Jardin du roi (now Muséum National d’Histoire naturelle) in Paris.
-Neumann was without a doubt familiar with Morren’s work given that he had been an active member of the Royal Horticulture Society of Paris when Morren’s discovery was presented as a novelty by Berlèse and Poiteau to the members of the Society [57,58].
+Neumann was without a doubt familiar with Morren’s work, given that he had been an active member of the Royal Horticulture Society of Paris when Morren’s discovery was presented as a novelty by Berlèse and Poiteau to the members of the Society [57,58].

 Some authors have mistakenly suggested that Neumann, who first published his findings in 1838 not 1830, as erroneously cited by Delteil [22,61], claimed priority over the discovery of Vanilla pollination.
 But Neumann presented his work only as complementary observations and never claimed to be the first in succeeding to obtain Vanilla fruits artificially [62,63].
 Despite not explicitly citing Morren, Neumann in fact referred to the Belgian’s prior findings.
 In 1839, Neumann wrote: “This plant, in the Botanical Garden of [Liège], produced long fruits, about 7 inches, the size of a child’s finger” and “The V. planifolia, which flowered last year in Belgium, has a flower very similar to that of the species which concerns us *” [63].
 There was no priority dispute between the Belgian and French scientists over Vanilla.
-In fact, Morren was highly regarded by the members of the Royal Society of Horticulture of Paris and in February of 1838, following his work on Vanilla, he was proposed and accepted as corresponding member.
+In fact, Morren was highly regarded by the members of the Royal Society of Horticulture of Paris, and in February of 1838, following his work on Vanilla, he was proposed and accepted as a corresponding member.
 We find more evidence that there was no dispute regarding priority in the journal of the Royal Society of Horticulture of Paris itself.
-In July 1838, Mr. Poiteau offers a summary of the situation.
+In July 1838, Mr. Poiteau offered a summary of the situation.
 His text reads: “It is remembered that Vanilla fruited for the first time in Europe in 1836, in one of the greenhouses of the botanical garden of Liège.
 In 1838, a Vanilla… flowered and bore fruit in Paris, in one of the greenhouses of the Jardin des Plantes *” [64].
 In July of 1840, Viscount Héricart de Thury wrote in the same journal: “The tests of Mr. Professor Morren, in Liège, of Mr. Neumann, in the garden of the natural history museum, can leave no doubt about the success of the cultivation of vanilla in our greenhouses *”, to which he added a personal note by Neumann himself stressing the importance of the time of fertilization [65].